You Are Here: Home › Rules of Table Tennis › Expedite Rule

 Subsequently, a number of countries suggested that, if both players agreed, the Expedite rule should come into force at the start of a match, rather than wait 15 minutes for the inevitable to occur between two defensive style players.

-However, amending this basic table tennis rule did not receive the approval of the ITTF at that time, so no changes were made.
+However, this suggestion did not receive the approval of the ITTF at that time, so no changes were made.

-But in 1997, the Expedite law was slightly modified again.
-This time it was to make it clear that it could not come into operation if both players or pairs had scored at least 19 points.
+And then it was only a small change - to make it clear that it could not come into operation if both players or pairs had scored at least 19 points.

 The Expedite rule was not changed again until 2001...

-The Expedite rule was amended again when the scoring system changed from 21up to 11up in 2001.
+The Expedite rule was amended further when the scoring system changed from 21up to 11up in 2001.

 Because games would now be shorter, the time limit was reduced from 15 minutes to 10 minutes.